 \subsubsection{Abell 2811}

-The cluster Abell 2811 (MCXC~J0042.1-2832; PSZ1~G357.94-87.52) has a redshift of $z=0.107908 \pm 0.000500$ \citep{zgz06}, an X-ray luminosity $L_{500} = 2.734146 \times 10^{37}$ \si{\watt} \citepalias{pap+11}, and mass $M_{\mathrm{YZ,}500} = 3.67^{+0.35}_{-0.37} \times 10^{14}$ M$_{\odot}$ \citepalias{planck15}.
-The left panel of Fig. \ref{fig:a2811} shows the cluster and RGB image overlaid with MWA, NVSS, and TGSS contours.
-At the centre of the cluster we make a new detection of a faint radio halo (Obj.
-A).
-The cluster has been studied previously within the context of galactic haloes and the enrichment of the ICM \citep[e.g.][]{szz+09} with particular focus on the BCG, 2MASX J00420892-2832087.
-Further, as part of the \emph{XMM-Newton} survey of the soft X-ray background \cite{hs13} consider this emission a galactic halo.
-However, \citeauthor{szz+09} note that the surrounding X-ray emission is offset from the BCG by 27~arcsec ($\sim$55 \si{\kilo\parsec}), which suggests that the clusters is in a dynamic, merging state and that the low-frequency radio emission seen in Fig. \ref{fig:a2811} is a cluster halo not associated with the BCG.
-This is seen in the right panel of Fig. \ref{fig:a2811}, which shows exposure corrected, smoothed \emph{XMM-Newton} data (Obs.
-ID 0404520101, PI Sivanandam).
-The \emph{XMM-Newton} image also reveals a slight N-S elongation of the X-ray plasma, further hinting at a dynamical state.
-This radio halo is on the order of 4.13 arcmin, which translates to $\sim$502 \si{\kilo\parsec} at the cluster's redshift, however the surrounding sources make it difficult to properly ascertain its true size.
-We measure a flux density of the halo region with \textsc{aegean}, which fits a Gaussian component to the halo, separating it out from the nearby sources it blends with, obtaining $S_{168} = 80.7 \pm 16.5$ \si{\milli\jansky}.
-Considering the lack of detection in the NVSS image, we estimate an upper limit to the 1.4 \si{\giga\hertz} flux density of $3.1$ \si{\milli\jansky} which yields an upper limit to the spectral index of $\alpha_{168}^{1400} \leq -1.5 \pm 0.1$.
-This would place the emission within the realm of the ultra-steep spectrum haloes.
+{The left panel of Fig.~\ref{fig:a2811} shows Abell 2811.} At the centre of the cluster we make a new detection of a faint radio halo (Obj.~A).
+As part of the XMM-\emph{Newton} survey of the soft X-ray background \citet{hs13} consider this emission a galactic halo, however, \citet{szz+09} note that the surrounding X-ray emission is offset from the BCG by 27~arcsec ($\sim$55~kpc), which suggests that the cluster is in a dynamic, merging state and that the 168~MHz radio emission seen in Fig.~\ref{fig:a2811} is a cluster halo.
+The XMM-\emph{Newton} data (Obs.
+ID 0404520101, PI Sivanandam) shown in Fig.~\ref{fig:a2811} reveals slight N-S elongation of the ICM, further hinting at the dynamical state.
+This radio halo is on the order of {$\sim$3.4~arcmin} (LLS of {$\sim$400~kpc}).
+Measuring $S_{168} = 81 \pm 17$~mJy and $S_{1400} < 3.1$~mJy we find $\alpha_{168}^{1400} \leq -1.5 \pm 0.1$.
+This would class this as an ultra-steep spectrum radio halo \citep[USSRH; e.g.][]{cbs06,bgc+08}.